K-PaaS/application-platform-guide-eng/install/service/glusterfs.md

 #0   down    2021-11-22T05:13:12Z   0.0%   0 of 0   0 of 0
 ```

-- Apply for service instance bind created by Sample Web App.
+- Request for service instance bind created by Sample Web App.

 > $ cf bind-service hello-spring-glusterfs glusterfs-service-instance